-"Hey, there's an important election coming up in November, and I'm volunteering to help get the word out so I wanted to reach out!
-If you go to KSVotes.org you can fill out a form online and they'll send your ballot in the mail.
+"Hey, there're important local elections coming up in November, and I'm volunteering to help get the word out so I wanted to reach out!
+Have you made a plan to vote yet?
+If you go to KSVotes.org you can fill out a form online to request a mail-in ballot and they'll send it right to you.
 I know you're going to be busy this fall, so I thought you might like this!
-Can you get it done before the October 16 deadline?
-Once it comes, you can find out more info about your candidates at ksballot.org."
+Once it comes, you can find out more info about your candidates at KSBallot.org.
+What do you think?"

-"Hi \\\\\.
-There are some important races up for a vote in Kansas on November 5, and I want to make sure all my friends are registered to vote.
-You can check your registration at ksvotes.org.
+"Hi .
+There are some important races up for a vote in Kansas on November 4, and I want to make sure all my friends are registered to vote.
+You can check your registration at KSVotes.org.
 It should just take a couple of minutes and can all be done online.
+Just make sure you register by the October 14 deadline!
 You can also sign up to vote by mail at that site!
 If you end up requesting a ballot, they'll just mail it to you a couple of weeks before the election and you can mail it back in.
-What do you think?"
+Can you get it done before the October 15 deadline?"